Home Appraisals During The Home Buying And Mortgage Process

 Home appraisal reports are extremely detailed and consist of the following:

-2. The home appraisal consist of comparable sales to the subject property.
-Three similar and like properties that comparable to the subject property needs to be on the report along with details of the recent sales and the price adjustments compared to the subject property.
+- Three similar and like properties that are comparable to the subject property needs to be on the report along with details of the recent sales and the price adjustments compared to the subject property

-4. Geographical area notes such as schools, neighborhood analysis, property values in the area, growth, etc.
+- Geographical area notes such as schools, neighborhood analysis, property values in the area, growth, etc.

-Things That Can Go Wrong With Home Appraisals
+Things That Can Go Wrong With Appraisals

 There are two things that can go wrong with home appraisals.
-The first is the appraisal can note that the property is in needs of repairs that do not meet mortgage lending guidelines such as broken windows, peeling paint, non-functional electrical, plumbing, and/or HVAC.
-If this is the case, the appraiser will turn the appraisal report noting that the property is in need of repairs.
+The first is the appraisal can note that the property is in need of repairs that do not meet lending guidelines such as broken windows, peeling paint, non-functional electrical, plumbing, and/or HVAC.
+If this is the case, the appraiser will turn in the appraisal report noting that the property is in need of repairs.
 The seller will be notified that the repairs the appraiser noted needs to be done and the appraiser needs to go back out for a re-inspection.
 A re-inspection fee will be charged and it is normally $100.00 depending on the appraisal management company.
 If a re-inspection needs to be done, this will run into delays in closing the home and an extension is normally required due to the delay.

 Another issue there is with appraisals is that the appraisal comes in low.
 In most cases when appraisals come in below the real estate purchase price, the seller normally lowers the real estate contract purchase price to the appraised value.
 There are times where the sellers do not want to budge on the sales price but the home buyers still really want the property.
-If this is the case, the home buyer can order an appraisal rebuttal through their mortgage lender.
-The seller’s real estate agent needs to complete a real estate rebuttal form which they need to list five comparables to the subject property and state the reason why they feel that the low appraisal is not justified.
+If this is the case, the home buyer can order an appraisal rebuttal through their lender.
+The seller’s real estate agent needs to complete a real estate rebuttal form.
+They need to list five comparables to the subject property.
+They need to state the reason why they feel that the low appraisal is not justified.

-Buying Home With Low Home Appraisal
+Buying Home With Low Appraised Value

 If the appraisal rebuttal is not successful, the home buyer can still purchase the property at the original purchase price but the mortgage loan will be based on the appraised value and not at the real estate purchase price.
 The home buyer needs to come up with the additional cash difference between the purchase and actual appraised value along with the down payment required based on the appraised value.
-For example, if the home buyer has a real estate purchase contract for $110,000 on a subject property but the home was appraised at $100,000, the home buyer’s mortgage lender will base the mortgage loan based on the $100,000 appraised value.
+For example, if the home buyer has a real estate purchase contract for $110,000 on a subject property but the home was appraised at $100,000, the home buyer’s lender will base the loan based on the $100,000 appraised value.
 If the home buyer is required a 3.5% down payment for the property purchase, the home buyer needs to come up with 3.5% of the $100,000 appraised value as well as the additional $10,000 ($110,000 actual purchase price) for a total of $13,500 along with closing costs to complete this real estate purchase transaction.